Crafting Sytem

 Handling many crafting recipes

-While the software architecture of the example scripts is sufficient to demonstrate how the crafting engine of the Mana server works, it will become very messy and hard to maintain when adding a large number of recipes.
+While the software architecture of the example scripts is sufficient to demonstrate how the crafting system of the Mana server works, it will become very messy and hard to maintain when adding a large number of recipes.

 A good way to make your crafting system easier to maintain, especially for non-programmers on your team, is to move the crafting formulas and all their necessary meta information to a global LUA table and check the users recipe against it.
 When you want the deluxe solution, you could opt to export these information to an external text file or even a database to separate program logic and content properly.